arnigeir/WinTcpSocketExhaustionTest/soap-coretests/readme.md

 <h2>Monitoring TCP connections in Win10/11</h2>

+It takes some time for the clients to eat upp the TCP connections so the process can easily be monitored by polling the total number of connections from a command line.

 Use  <i> Get-NetTCPConnection | Measure-Object</i> in PowerShell terminal to get total number of connections.
 Note that this can be bit slow when the system gets loaded.